Clinics & Services

 Child Health Promotion Clinics

 Regular developmental checks for the under fives are undertaken by the doctors and health visitors and vaccination clinics are held by the practice nurses.
 It is important that all children undergo these checks and are fully immunised against childhood diseases.
+You can read all about child vaccinations, why your child should have them, what the schedule is, and all the other questions you might have - at the Oxford Vaccine Knowledge Project (a really very useful website).

-Doctor: Eight week and pre-school developmental reviews
+Doctor: Eight week review

 Practice nurse: Routine immunisations